 The cause is a mutation in the SPINK5 gene (locus 5q32, OMIM ID *605010)

-Trichorrhexis nodosa may be congenital and occurs in children with mental retardation and argininosuccinic aciduria.
-(OMIM ID #207900).
+Trichorrhexis nodosa may be congenital and occurs in children with intellectual disability and argininosuccinic aciduria.

 In trichothiodystrophy, the hair shafts are deficient in sulphur resulting in transverse fractures.
 Polarising microscopy reveals intermittent dark bands.

-Trichothiodystrophy may occur as an isolated hair shaft abnormality or may be associated with photosensitivity, ichthyosis, brittle hair, mental retardation, short stature, neurologic abnormalities, and nail and teeth dystrophy (Tay syndrome, OMIM ID %275550).
+Trichothiodystrophy may occur as an isolated hair shaft abnormality or may be associated with photosensitivity, ichthyosis, brittle hair, intellectual disability, short stature, neurologic abnormalities, and nail and teeth dystrophy (Tay syndrome, OMIM ID %275550).

 Acquired progressive kinking of hair is also called pubeshaarnaevus because it resembles pubic hair.
 In this rare disorder, scalp hair becomes progressively curly, frizzy, dry and difficult to comb.